ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Optional description.

-BREAKING CHANGE (package-name): If any breaking changes were done, they need to be listed here.
+MAJOR BREAKING CHANGE (package-name): If any breaking changes were done, they need to be listed here.
-BREAKING CHANGE (package-name): Another breaking change if needed.
+MINOR BREAKING CHANGE (package-name): Another breaking change if needed.
 Closes #ZZZ.
 ```

 ### Commit types